 RULE 34.
-Introduction of Resolutions and Bills, Copies Required. - (a) House Bills shall be designated as "H.B.."
+Introduction of Resolutions and Bills. - (a) House Bills shall be designated as "H.B. ..."
 (No. following).
-A Joint Resolution shall be designated as "H.J.R. ."
+A Joint Resolution shall be designated as "H.J.R. ..."
 (No. following).
 A House Resolution shall be designated as "H.R.."
 (No. following).

-- (b) Whenever any resolution or bill is filed for introduction, it shall be in a House bill jacket containing the number of copies designated by the Principal Clerk and in the form designated by the Speaker.
-Any resolution or bill not accompanied by the required number of copies shall be returned immediately to the introducer.
-The Clerk shall stamp the copies with the number stamped upon the original bill. - (c) No bill may be filed for introduction if the draft contains names preprinted on the bill jacket and body of the bill (either as primary sponsors or cosponsors) unless each such member has signed the jacket. - RULE 35.
-Duplicating and Availability of Copies of Bills. (a) The Legislative Services Officer shall cause such bills as are introduced to be duplicated in such numbers as may be specified by the Speaker.
-Copies shall be placed in the Printed Bills Room and made available to the committees to which the bill is referred, to individual members on request, and to the general public. - (b) A public bill is a bill affecting 15 or more counties.
+Whenever any resolution or bill is filed for introduction, it shall comply with the procedures established and published by the Principal Clerk.

+No bill may be filed for introduction if the draft contains names preprinted on the bill jacket and body of the bill (either as primary sponsors or cosponsors) unless each such member has signed the jacket.

+RULE 35.
+Public and Local Bills. - (a) The Legislative Services Officer shall cause such bills as are introduced to be duplicated in such numbers as may be specified by the Speaker.
+Copies shall be placed in the Printed Bills Room and made available to the committees to which the bill is referred, to individual members on request, and to the general public.

+A public bill is a bill affecting 15 or more counties.
 A local bill is one affecting fewer than 15 counties.
-No public bill and, upon objection by a member, no local bill may be considered unless copies of the bill have been made available to the entire membership of the House.

-H54 [Filed] Page 15